Eoghan Stokes: Bohemians

 Stokes joined League of Ireland Premier Division side Bohemians on 15 February 2018.
 He appeared the next day against Shamrock Rovers as Bohs won 3–1 on the opening night of the 2018 season, but was on the bench.
-On 24 February 2018, Stokes scored his first goal for Bohemians in a 1-1 draw against Limerick.
+On 24 February 2018, Stokes scored his first goal for Bohemians in a 1–1 draw against Limerick.
 Over the season, Stokes played 39 games in all competitions for Bohs, scoring 8 goals including one away to Shamrock Rovers in the Dublin Derby.

 During the off season, he spent time on trial with Boavista of the Primeira Liga, Portugal's top flight.
 Stokes decided not to proceed with Boavista, and returned to Ireland.

 Derry City

 Stokes signed for Derry City on 5 February 2019 alongside Argentinian midfielder Gerardo Bruna.
 He scored on his debut 10 days later in a 3–0 win over newly promoted UCD on the opening night of the season.
-After 4 goals in 21 appearances in al competitions, Stokes departed Derry City on deadline day of the summer transfer window.
+After 4 goals in 21 appearances in all competitions, Stokes departed Derry City on deadline day of the summer transfer window.